sierratjv/Batstone_Lab_UNIX_Tutorial/loops.md

     fi
 done
 ```
-If you want the 4th sequence, this should give:
+If you want the 4th sequence, you can do:
 ```
 [xingyuan@info114 unix_workshop]$ vi example3.sh
 [xingyuan@info114 unix_workshop]$ chmod +x example3.sh